AlexxNB/tinro/README.md

 ## Navigation method

 By default navigation uses `History API` which allows to use cleaner page URLs but need some setup on server side.
 Instead you may force to use `hash` navigation method.
-No need to change links or pathes in your app, everything will works.
+No need to change links or paths in your app, everything will works.

 ```html
 <!-- Root file of yor project, ex.
 App.svelte -->